Clinical trials for brain tumours

 Clinical trials are a vital step in making sure that new treatments reach patients.
-Only 3% of brain tumour patients, compared to 7.5% of all cancer patients are currently enrolled in clinical trials, yet research shows that people want to be asked.
+Only 3% of brain tumour patients, compared to 7.5% of all cancer patients, are currently enrolled in trials, yet research shows that people want to be asked.
 This is an issue we are determined to address.

 Clinical trials are vital in this field as they help medical professionals understand how to treat brain tumours.
 By taking part in a clinical trial, or supporting your child to take part, you would have the chance to be one of the first people to benefit from a new treatment.
 However there is the possibility that the treatment may not be as effective as the standard.

-How to search for the latest clinical trials and research that may be relevant for you or your loved one.
+Search for the latest clinical trials and research that may be relevant for you or your loved one.